Here are the 63 startups that launched today at Y Combinator’s S18 Demo Day 1

 Founder and head of engineering at Crunchyroll, James Lin knows all about the pain of finding and hiring talented software engineers.
 That’s why Lin started The Computer Science Proficiency Assessment, which is basically the SAT for software engineers.
 Lin and his team have created standardized exams that are held in classrooms on or near college campuses and test both practical knowledge and theoretical principles.

-Students pay to take the tests and have their results shared with the over 60 companies that are now accepting the results when considering new candidates.
+Students pay to take the tests and have their results shared with the more than 60 companies that are now accepting the results when considering new candidates.

 Sterblue